 We all know that it’s hard to become a high-earner in this country without a college degree.
+This can make it hard to save for retirement or meet other financial goals.
 Access to the middle class is increasingly reserved for those with some higher education under their belts.
 Let’s take a closer look at the average salary by education level to see what dividends education pays.

 Check out our student loan calculator.

 According to the U.S. Census Bureau, 88% of Americans had at least a high school diploma or GED in 2015.
 Thirty-three percent had a bachelor’s or more, and 12% had an advanced degree such as a master’s or professional degree, or a doctorate.
 To see what a difference education makes, check out the average salary by education level.

 The Average Salary With Less Than a High School Diploma

 Workers with less than a high school diploma are the lowest earners on average when you examine the average salary by education level.
 According to data from the Bureau of Labor Statistics (BLS), median weekly earnings for those with less than a high school degree are $493.
 That works out to $25,636 per year, assuming a year of constant earning.
 The unemployment rate for Americans with less than a high school diploma is 8%, the highest of any of the educational categories.